the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Resource Management Servers have a harsher limit (2 vs. base scenario's 5, but all Monopoly policy buildings have this limit now) and no longer boost city growth or provide Slaves, but to compensate, they give +10% Water to the two cities that can own one.

 #### Children of Rust
-- The Longhouse wonder is replaced with First Kiva, which retains the Longhouse's effects and also buffs the wonder by adding +40 extra City HP, +2 Faith and a bonus Pantheon belief upon founding their religion.
+- The Longhouse wonder is replaced with First Kiva, which retains the Longhouse's effects and also buffs the wonder by adding +40 extra City HP (at the cost of losing the measly +1 to City Strength), +1 Faith and a bonus Pantheon belief upon founding their religion.
 - Bike Paths are now standalone buildings boosting Culture instead of improved Transport Networks: they add +1 Culture to Road and Railroad tiles, initially only those adjacent to the city, but expanding the range to 2 tiles with Incentivization.
 It is available much earlier, at Railroads.
 - Citizens' Assembly now increases Production instead of Science.
 - TODO: Add the following UBs: Pithouse (undecided what it replaces yet, but would add +50 City HP), Kiva (replaces Shrine, added effects TBD)